kmdsbng/rmaybe/README.md

 # Rmaybe

-This library give maybe monad on ruby.
+This library gives maybe monad on ruby.

 ## Installation